 It is important to take professional advice either at or before the start of the sale negotiations.
-This may let you make a deal that reduces the amount of gains liable to tax.
+This may enable you to structure the deal so as to reduce the amount of gains that are liable to tax.
+Advice is especially important if the sale price includes an element that is dependent on future performance.

-You can make use of your husband's/wife's or civil partner's annual CGT exempt amount by transferring assets to them before the sale.
-If the disposal (or some aspect of it) does not qualify for entrepreneurs' relief, you can also make use of your husband's/wife's or partner's basic rate income tax band so that gains are still taxed at 10% rather than 20%.
+You can make use of your spouse's or civil partner's annual CGT exempt amount by transferring assets to them before the sale.
+If the disposal (or some aspect of it) does not qualify for entrepreneurs' relief, then you can also make use of your spouse's or partner's basic rate income tax band so that gains are still taxed at 10% rather than 20%.